michabay05/svg-rend/README.md

-# Vector Graphics: svg rendering
+# Vector Graphics
+This repo contains my attempts at learning how to render vector graphics.

 ![CPU-based Quadratic Beziers with fill rule: evenodd](./cpu-qbezier-evenodd.png)